itrascastro/itrascastro.github.io/_posts/2015-03-08-dependency-injection.md

 {% endhighlight %}

 So now the model or service instance is created only one time in our application and it is injected to whatever other object that needs it.
 That instance can be shared or a new one for every different object.

+## Depending on interfaces

+You can also make your classes more independent if they depend on interfaces.
+In that case multiple classes can implement that interface and can be used as a dependency.

 The code is available at GitHub: [Dependency Injection](https://github.com/itrascastro/MVC/tree/DependencyInjection)